VIMBO

 You could also increase the coping skills you have by trying some new ones.
 New hobbies and interests can provide an excellent source for reducing anxious worrying by getting you to practice something new.
 You could try to start a daily journal where you write about your thoughts and experiences.
 You could also consider practising some active relaxation such as meditation or Progressive Muscle Relaxation.

-👇) so you can practice relaxation and reduce your anxiety.
+To help you try this, we've provided you with FREE AUDIO MEDITATIONS (SCROLL DOWN TO LISTEN👇) so you can practice relaxation and reduce your anxiety.
 You can use these as often as you like with research suggesting that the more you practice these skills, the more benefit you get from them.
 Try making them part of your daily routine to help you build the habit.

-Try to be kind and compassionate to yourself and others.
 When we feel stressed or anxious, we tend to be angrier and snap more at others.
-Try to be mindful of how you are behaving towards others and try to be compassionate with how others may be responding at the moment.
+Try to be mindful of how you are behaving towards others and try also to be compassionate with how others may be responding to you.
 Often it may be more helpful to offer them support, such as ‘Come and join me in this relaxation exercise’ than to criticise them for being tense.

 Listen Now: FREE Audio Meditations

-Enter your email below for FREE access to specially selected audio meditations, our gift to you 😊
+Enter your email below for FREE access to specially selected audio meditations, our gift to you!